exercism/cpp/SETUP.md

 of the C++ compiler installed on your system may be an older version that doesn't fully support C++11.

-Unix users will need gcc 4.8 or later or clang 3.4 or later for the compiler and `make` will be needed for build engine.
+Linux users will need gcc 4.8 or later or clang 3.4 or later for the compiler and `make` will be needed for build engine.
 Make is pre-installed on most unix systems, but is available via `sudo apt-get install make` if not present.
 Gcc 4.8 supports C++11 with the `-std=c++11` argument and can be installed and